joshp23/ttrss-to-wallabag-v2/README.md

 	sudo service apache2 restart
 	```

-3. Getting the Oauth Token
+3. Getting the Oauth Token/Configuration

+     In Wallabag: Create a new Oath client in the Developer tab, take note of the client id and client secret.
-     Generate an Oath client id and client secret in Wallabag to use with TT-Rss, and simply fill in the details in the pref's dialogue in TTRSS for this plugin.
+     In TT-Rss: Enable the plugin and simply fill in the details in the Wallabag V2 Preferences dialogue.

+4. Enjoy posting directly to Wallabag with 1-click

+### ToDo ... which may or not actually ever get done...

+1. Enable use of the refresh token
+2. Fine tune error messages
+3. Add tag support

 # Helpfull Links: